gchodges/BonVoyageHackathonII/README.md

 # BonVoyageHackathonII

 Synopsis of project

 1. login
 2. registration
 3. Pormodoro timer and add tasks
 4. Point accumulated, amount of work done in a week and vacation suggestion.

+To launch the code create a .env file in the root directory following the .env.example Then cd into fontend and do npm install and then npm start